Deaf/hard of hearing teaching licensure and MEd

 Teach Deaf and Hard of Hearing students

 In the Deaf and Hard of Hearing (DHH) MEd and teaching licensure program, you'll receive the training you need to teach students, birth through 21, with diverse backgrounds and hearing levels.
-You'll take courses when and where it's convenient for you.
 Our classes are offered in the evenings, in real-time primarily online with some in-person components.
-You'll graduate with the qualifications needed to apply for a DHH licensure in Minnesota and the skills you need to teach DHH students through culturally responsive and multilingual best practices for ASL, English and additional languages.
+You'll graduate with the qualifications needed to apply for a DHH licensure in Minnesota and the skills you need to teach DHH students through culturally responsive and multilingual, multimodal best practices for instruction connecting ASL, English, and additional languages through an anti-bias lens.

 Careers